huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 Output files are stored in `~/zjw/20190109/trim_GTGGTATCAACGCAGAGTACAT/`.

-## 3. Alignment
+## 3. Mapping

-For alignment, we run:
+For mapping, we run:

 ```
 for i in `ls ~/zjw/20190109/trim_GTGGTATCAACGCAGAGTACAT/`